ZecHub/zechub/site/guides/RaspberryPi4FullNode.md

 In this step you will create a *bootable* SD card that will allow your Raspberry Pi 4 to boot.

 * Insert the microSD card into your computer.
 You may need to use the adapter that comes with the Canakit or any other equivalent adaptor.
 * Install Raspberry Pi Imager for your operating system.
-Select the OS you currently have access to.
+Download the version for the OS you currently have access to.

      * [Ubuntu](https://downloads.raspberrypi.org/imager/imager_latest_amd64.deb)
      * [Windows](https://downloads.raspberrypi.org/imager/imager_latest.exe)
      * [macOS](https://downloads.raspberrypi.org/imager/imager_latest.dmg)

-For example in linux you would type:
+For example in linux you would type the following after downloading:

 `sudo dpkg -i imager_latest_amd64.deb`